culvertsoft/mgen/javascript_tabs/basic.md

 ---
 ---

-This is a simple example on how to use this library.
+This page shows a simple example on how to use MGen's javascript runtime library.

 {% highlight javascript %}